samirprakash/go-bank/README.md

 - Execute `make migrateup` to migrate data upwards to a new version
 - Execute `make migratedown` to revert migration to a previous version
 - Manage migrations in future with `migrtion up/down` commands

+### DB and Docker Setup for development

+- Execute `make postgres` to run postgres container on local docker setup
+- Execute `make createdb` to create the `simple_bank` database
+- Execute `make migrateup` to setup tables and initial database state
+- If required,
+  - Execute `make dropdb` to drop database
+  - Execute `make migratedown` to migrate or revert database state to a previous version

+### Generate CRUD Golang code from SQL

+- Execute `brew install sqlc`